Xinchen-Fan/nand-2-tetris/notes/hardware.md

 ## Project 01 Boolean Logic
 Building elementary logic gates like And, Or, Not, Multiplexor, and more

+When loaded into the supplied Hardware Simulator, your chip design (modified `.hdl` program), tested on the supplied `.tst` script, should produce the outputs listed in the supplied `.cmp` file.
+If that is not the case, the simulator will let you know.
+This contract must be satisfied for each chip listed above, except for the Nand chip, which is considered primitive, and thus there is no need to implement it.

 - primitive elements: Nand
 - Not: out = Nand(in, in)
 - And: out = Not(Nand(a,b))